 - Canned light tuna

 - You can also make a salad by mixing some vegetables to it.

 - However, remember that canned light tuna should be consumed in limited quantities while breastfeeding.

 Doctors often insist mothers take serious care of themselves and the best way to do this is to take care of their nutrition.
 This is because their bodies are too busy using up calories for milk production.
-300 to 500 calories a day is the usual recommendation for the breastfeeding mom.
+An additional 300 to 500 calories a day is the usual recommendation for the breastfeeding mom.
 Some experts are of the opinion that calorie counting is highly subjective and cannot be generalised as each mother’s body and needs are unique.

 Eating healthy snacks results in the right kind of food going into your system so that you can dedicate yourself fully to motherhood.
 Eating healthy and drinking sufficient fluids will result in increased supply of quality milk for your baby.